SzarR/resume/resume.md

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by hand -->
+### <span>Talent Analytics Solutions Lead, Netflix</span> <span>June 2025 -- Current</span>

+>*On the Talent Analytics team at Netflix, I build dashboards using open source and commercial software to build infrastructure to help drive the business forward in hiring the best talent and forecasting future growth.*

+- Build and maintain a compendium of Tableau dashboards such as Inclusion & Diversity, Capacity Modeling, etc.

+- Work with stakeholders to map the vision and future for dashboard analytics
+- Serve as a subject matter expert in data infrastructure, building customized data pipelines to help drive cutting-edge data delivery

-### <span>Human Factors Researcher, Federal Aviation Administration</span> <span>May 2024 -- Current</span>
+### <span>Human Factors Researcher, FAA</span> <span>May 2024 -- Current</span>

->*As a contractor for the FAA's Office of Aviation Safety (AVS), I perform data analysis to support human factors research and regulatory development to improve safety and efficiency.*
+>*As a contractor for the Federal Aviation Administration's Office of Aviation Safety (AVS), I perform data analysis to support human factors research and regulatory development to improve safety and efficiency.*

 - An independent contract role to combine statistical significance testing with software programming to automate and scale flight simulator pilot performance studies.